Asifr001/Data-Analysis-in-Health-Care/README.md

 This project will start with basic statistical ideas and then step by step discuss various problems and suggest answers related to these topics:

 a.
-Randomization and study blindness; Outcome adaptive randomization; Sample size/power; Hypothesis testing vs. estimation
+Randomization and study blindness; Outcome adaptive randomization; Sample size/power; Hypothesis testing vs. estimation.

 b.
-Data collection and quality control; Statistical methods for trial monitoring; Early termination due to toxicity, efficacy, or lack of efficacy
+Data collection and quality control; Statistical methods for trial monitoring; Early termination due to toxicity, efficacy, or lack of efficacy.

 c.
 Phase I – 3+3 design and also traditional 3+3 design and the continuous reassessment method (CRM)